rmontgomery1/cs310-gradle-hello-world/README.md

 # Hello World
-This repository will allow you to build your first Java project of the semester, including unit and acceptance tests, using Gradle as the build tool.
+This repository will build a Java project.
+It includes unit and acceptance tests, using Gradle as the build tool.

 ## Building the Project
 After you have cloned the repository, you should be able to navigate to the directory containing the `build.gradle` file.
 There, you can build the project by running this command: